King John (play): Synopsis

 Philip the Bastard proposes that the armies of England and France unite against Angers.
-The citizens suggest an alternative proposal: that Philip's son, Louis the Dauphin, should marry John's niece Blanche.
+The citizens suggest an alternative proposal: that Philip's son, Louis the Lion, marry John's niece Blanche of Castile.
 The proposal would give John a stronger claim to the throne while Louis would gain territory for France.
-Though a furious Constance accuses Philip of abandoning the claims of Prince Arthur, Louis and Blanche are married.
+Though a furious Constance denounces King Philip for abandoning the claims of Prince Arthur, Louis and Blanche are married offstage.

-Cardinal Pandolf arrives from Pope Innocent III bearing a formal accusation that John is blocking the Pope's chosen Archbishop, Stephen Langton, from the Diocese of Canterbury and has further imposed Caesaropapism upon the Catholic Church in England.
-John defies the Holy See and vows that "No Italian priest shall tithe or toll in our dominions", whereupon the Cardinal declares him excommunicated and deposed as King.
-Pandolf demands that the French king renounce the new treaty, though Philip is hesitant, having just established family ties with John.
-Pandolf points out that Philip's links to the Vatican are older and firmer.
+Cardinal Pandolf arrives from Pope Innocent III bearing a formal accusation.
+As the latest salvo of the Investiture Controversy, King John is blocking the Pope's chosen Archbishop, Stephen Langton, from the Diocese of Canterbury and has further imposed Caesaropapism upon the Catholic Church in England.
+John defies the Holy See and vows that "No Italian priest shall tithe or toll in our dominions", whereupon the Cardinal declares him excommunicated and invokes the Papal deposing power to remove him as King.
+Pandolf demands that the French king renounce the new treaty, though Philip is hesitant, having just established familial ties to King John.
+Cardinal Pandolf points out that Philip's links to the Vatican are older and firmer.

-Battle breaks out; the Duke of Austria is beheaded by the Bastard in revenge for his father's death; and both Angers and Prince Arthur are captured by John's army.
-Eleanor is left in charge of the Angevin Empire in France, while the Bastard is sent to extort funds from English monasteries.
+Battle breaks out; the Duke of Austria is slain and beheaded by the Bastard in revenge for his father's death; and both Angers and Prince Arthur are captured by John's army.
+Queen Eleanor is left in charge of the Angevin Empire in France, while the Bastard is sent to extort funds from English monasteries.
 John secretly orders Hubert to kill Arthur.
 Pandolf informs Louis that he now has as strong a claim to the English throne as Arthur or John, and Louis agrees to invade England.